ZeeshanAhmed92/Document_Analyzer_Streamlit_App/output.md

 REDUCATE-

 **Image Description:**
-The image shows the word "REDUCATE_" with the letter "R" in green and the rest of the letters in dark blue, followed by an underscore.
-The style is clean and modern on a white background.
+The image shows the word "REDUCATE_" written in uppercase letters.
+The letter "R" is in green, while the rest of the letters and the underscore are in dark blue.
+The background is white.
 ```
 ![Image 1](page10_img1.png)